 Despite this, Harman stress that production of Kentmere film and paper follows the same quality processes as their Ilford equivalents, with the cost savings coming in the emulsion chemicals used.

 Again though, Harman’s Simon Galley said this wasn’t the case in this forum post, assuring us that “Kentmere film is absolutely brand new, 2 new emulsions, 35mm only, at a competitive price, it is not a ‘rebadged’ Ilford film, I think I have stated many times we do not supply private label even to a brand we own”.

-So when Harman do make films for brands other than Ilford, such as Kentmere and Oriental, they really are making films for them and not just sending them stuff they were already producing anyway.
+So when Harman do make films for non-Ilford brands, such as Kentmere and Oriental, they really are making films for them and not just sending them stuff they were already producing anyway.

-I’ve read a few accounts of Kentmere’s image quality and qualities so will relay them here before giving my own thoughts.
+I’ve read a few accounts of Kentmere Pan 400’s image quality and qualities so will relay them here before giving my own thoughts.

 According to Harman themselves, it has ‘a broad tonal range along with a wide exposure latitude’, although that comes across like something all film manufacturers say.